AbdullahM0hamed/anime-downloader-termux/README.md

 ## Usage

 To use this project, run `termux-anime` and follow the dialog prompts.
+To share a link from one of the supported sites (check https://github.com/vn-ki/anime-downloader's README for supported sites) simply share the link to termux.